ephraimduncan/luckyy/README.md

 ## Usage

-You can import it in your prpject using CommonJs Modules.
+You can import it in your project using CommonJs Modules.

 ### Common Js